siconos/siconos/Docs/sphinx/users_guide/interactions.rst

 :math:`x_i \ (or \ q_i)` being the vectors of global coordinates of the Dynamical Systems involved in the Interaction.

-Remember also that each DynamicalSystem as a variable called *r* (or *p* in the Lagrangian case), an input vector related to the non smooth behavior or law, with:
+Remember also that each DynamicalSystem as a variable called :math:`r` (or :math:`p` in the Lagrangian case), an input vector related to the non-smooth behavior or law, with:

 .. math::